fun4seb/GitNotes/2021 ~ Fall/GEOG 310/GEOG310 - Week 9.md

 - The film also highlight the realities of refugee lives, instances of sexual violence are commonplace

 - Ai Weiwei, states plainly "I respect you", when sharing passports with a Syrian man loving at a camp

+- Dr. Cem Terzi explains that the people living in Turkish camps without humanitarian aid are only allowed within Turkey under temporary protection, meaning they have no international rights as refugees; Many refugees have no form of legal protection and are at the mercy of host countries who may expel them at any time due to not being recognized as a refugee.
+    - Due to many displaced peoples not being recognized as refugees, it gives countries such as Turkey "just" cause to deport them and actively act against migrant interests
+    - He goes on to outline actionable ways these refugees can be helped by host countries such as a creating social integration programs, issuing job permits, providing a standard livable income, education for displaced youth

+- Many cuts and editing decisions in the film are deliberately jarring to represent the chaotic reality of a refugee's lifestyle

+- "Prison" of Gaza

+- Despite growing refugee numbers, resources for providing aid is dwindling

+- The film ends on a long reverse-zoom showing an enormous and seemingly unending pile of discarded life jackets

 # Lecture Notes: Emotional Geographies
 - **Emotional geography** =